Wikimedia-ID/Wikimedia-ID.github.io/_posts/2017-01-06-BesutKodeSMAnGoogleCodeinEN.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Sj_NST0OhUc" frameborder="0" allowfullscreen></iframe>
 </div>

-For all Google Code-in competition there's always three parties in it:
+For all Google Code-in competition there's always three parties in it
-1. Dozens of organizations setting up an a platform where mentor volunteer to provide tasks to be done by high school participants aged 13-17 years;
+1. Dozens of organizations setting up an a platform where mentor volunteer to provide tasks to be done by high school participants aged 13-17 years
 2. Thousands of participants who do tasks online from all over the world
 3. Google as the organizers are providing grand prize, gifts, certificates, and compiling registration